-11.4.3 Sea Turtle Capture form
+16.4.4 Sea Turtle Accidental Capture form

-The Sea Turtle Capture form is used for recording identification features, capture information, release information and gear-specific characteristics (Figure 11-8).
+The Sea Turtle Accidental Capture form is used for recording identification features and capture information (Figure 16-12).
 A separate form should be completed for every turtle caught in fishing gear regardless of whether the turtle was brought on board.
 Sea turtle sightings (without gear interactions) are recorded on the Marine Mammal and Sea Turtle Sighting form (above).

-The Sea Turtle Capture form is designed to be completed quickly (e.g., mostly check boxes) with minimal writing so that the turtle can be worked up and returned to the water as soon as possible.
-Images and field definitions modified from (NMFS 2007b, Southeast Fisheries Science Center 2007, NMFS 2008b, SeaTurtle.org 2008).
+The Sea Turtle Capture form is designed to be completed quickly with minimal writing so that the turtle can be worked up and returned to the water as soon as possible..